XXY1227/topino/doc/README.md

 ### Analyzing the angulagram by fitting peaks

 Click on the _Evaluate angulagram_ button on the right side of _Topino_ to start the fitting process.
 Fitting is done mostly automatically in three steps: First, data is smoothed by a [Gaussian kernel](https://en.wikipedia.org/wiki/Kernel_smoother#Gaussian_kernel_smoother).
-Second, _Topino_ detects maxmima and minima to split the angulagram into sections (ideally: one peak per section).
+Second, _Topino_ detects maxmima (peaks) and minima (valleys between peaks) to split the angulagram into sections (ideally: one peak per section).
 Third, each section is fitted to a Lorentzian function by the [Levenberg-Marquardt algorithm](https://en.wikipedia.org/wiki/Levenberg%E2%80%93Marquardt_algorithm).

 In the preview dialog, you can adjust some of the fitting parameters such as the Gaussian noise and threshold.
 For instance, adjusting the threshold will allow to remove the noise on the left and right side of the angulagram, which is often incorrectly identified as peaks.
 Adjusting the smoothing parameters will remove false-positive peaks (small minima/maxima).
 If you are happy with the fit preview, simply press _Ok_ to accept these parameters and fitting.